-Mistakes #7: Not Following Up
+Mistake #7: Not Following Up

-I can’t tell you how many times I’ve sent an invoice, followed up a week later and received an apology and payment the same day.
+I can’t tell you how many times I’ve sent an invoice, followed up a week later, and received an apology and payment the same day.

-Mistakes #9: Including Surprise Fees
+Mistake #9: Including Surprise Fees

 Mistake #10: Sending an Invoice That Includes Errors

-Have you sent an invoice, only to realize that the date is wrong, the invoice number is incorrect, there are spelling mistakes and you haven’t referenced the PO or included information that the client requested?
+Have you sent an invoice, only to realize that the date is wrong, the invoice number is incorrect, there are spelling mistakes, and you haven’t referenced the PO or included information that the client requested?

 Aside from these features and benefits, and the others mentioned in the post, FreshBooks Invoicing helps you:

-- Impress your clients with customizable invoices
+- Impress your clients with custom branded invoices

 - Get paid for work upfront by requesting a deposit